Last updated: November 05, 2024

 Personal loan

-Personal loans offer an effective way to get cash for home projects, debt consolidation, or other uses.
-Unlike HELOCs or other types of home loans, personal loans don’t require collateral to secure the loan and so don’t require verification of your home’s value or equity.
-Because of this, the application and approval process for personal loans may be relatively quick and may be ideal for anyone who needs cash sooner rather than later.
+Personal loans may offer an effective way to get cash for home projects, debt consolidation, or other uses.
+Unlike HELOCs or other types of home loans, personal loans don’t require collateral to secure the loan and so don’t usually require verification of your home’s value or equity.
+Because of this, the application and approval process for personal loans may be quicker in some cases, which might be ideal for anyone who needs cash sooner rather than later.

-Personal loans come with a fixed interest rate, so you’ll know what your monthly payment is during the life of the loan.
-However, as unsecured loans, personal loans tend to come with higher interest rates than fixed-rate HELOCs and home equity loans.
-Also, unlike a HELOC, you must take out the full amount of a personal loan instead of pulling cash as needed.
+Personal loans typically come with a fixed interest rate, so your monthly payment stays consistent during the life of the loan.
+However, personal loans may come with higher interest rates than HELOCs.
+Also, unlike a HELOC, you take out the full amount of a personal loan instead of pulling cash as needed.

 Credit card

-Like personal loans, credit cards are an unsecured loan option that lets you get cash quickly.
-Credit cards tend to have relatively high interest rates when compared to other borrowing options, and those rates can vary widely from card to card.
-However, credit cards are a flexible and a quick way to access funds for expenses.
-As a revolving line of credit, you only pull out what you need, so you won’t have to borrow the full amount that’s available to you.
-Credit cards can often serve as a convenient resource if you have an urgent need for money.
+Like personal loans, credit cards are usually an unsecured loan option that may let you get cash quickly.
+Credit cards typically have higher interest rates than loans, and those rates can vary widely from card to card.
+As a revolving line of credit, you only pull out what you need, so you won't have to borrow the full amount that's available to you.

 READ MORE: HELOC options & HELOC alternatives